tscurrie/geoquakes-lite/README.md

         - loop over it
         - add each title to the page

-#### Part 3.
+#### Part 2.
 Add pins to your map
-Once you're able to access earthquake data, your next goal is to drop a single pin on San Francisco.
+Once you're able to access earthquake data and have it populate to the info section of hte page, your next goal is to drop a single pin on San Francisco.
 This is a sanity check.
 - Next, can you add only the first earthquake to the map?
 - Can you add pins for *all* the earthquakes to the map?